-After review and approval by Tillamook County Counsel, any amendments shall be voted on at the next membership meeting, provided that written notice of the amendments has been emailed to all members at least ten (10) days prior to the meeting.
+After review and approval by Tillamook County Counsel, any amendments shall be voted on at the next regular membership meeting, provided that written notice of the changes have been emailed to all members at least ten (10) days prior to the meeting.

-Amendment of these NCAC Bylaws shall require a two-thirds-majority vote of the NCAC Membership present at any membership NCAC meeting.
+Amendment of these NCAC Bylaws shall require a two-thirds-majority vote of the NCAC Membership present at any regular membership NCAC meeting.
 The amended bylaws shall become effective immediately upon approval.